adnan-0603/adnan-0603/README.md

 <div align="center">

-📚 Away from the terminal, you'll usually find me reading about **philosophy** or **neuroscience**, playing guitar, walking for hours, or somewhere near the mountains.
+📚 Away from the terminal, you'll usually find me reading about philosophy or neuroscience, playing guitar, walking for hours, or somewhere near the mountains 🏔️

 </div>